wilsonmar/wilsonmar.github.io/_posts/2018-09-06-git-basics.md

    * See <a target="_blank" href="https://www.youtube.com/watch?v=C0bFLGJqnI8&list=PL-suslzEBiMo0B5RcAikOaqDLKoG9Okub">VIDEO: Using Git within Eclipse</a> May 21, 2013 by Dr. Brian Fraser

-## Ways to get a shell script

-   a. bash curl command to a script (see immediately below)

 ## Ways to get a Git repository

-   PROTIP: There are several ways to obtain this file from GitHub, GitLab, BitBucket, or other host:
+   PROTIP: There are several ways to obtain a repository in GitHub, GitLab, BitBucket, or other host:

    a.
 Download ZIP file<br />
    b.
 Open in Desktop client (using Git for GitHub)<br />
    c. git clone https or SSH url<br />
-   d. hub command<br />
+   d. hub command (installed)<br />
    e. bash curl command to a script (see immediately below)
    <br /><br />

+<a name="ScriptTypes"></a>

 ## A script types commands for you

 An bash script was created to automatically <strong>type for you</strong> the various commands in this course.
 It's to see whether what you are asked to type manually actually works.
 This is so we can see whether <strong>it was working before</strong>, so you don't blame yourself for not typing commands correctly and waste time debugging.